In this section:

 Cosmetics include shampoos; hair dyes; moisturisers and cleansers; anti-ageing creams; antiperspirants; sunscreens; oral hygiene products such as toothpastes; and fine fragrances and other perfumery products.

 Cosmetics are applied directly to skin, hair and nails so it is crucial that they are safe to use.
 Years of scientific research and testing goes into making each and every item in our bathroom cabinets and make-up bags.
 It takes whole teams of scientists to develop just one new product.

 All cosmetic products supplied throughout the UK must be safe.
-The safety laws controlling cosmetic products are extremly stringent.
-In the UK, the manufacture and supply of cosmetics is governed by the EU Cosmetics Regulation.
+The safety laws controlling cosmetic products are extremely stringent.
+In the UK, the manufacture and supply of cosmetics is governed by the UK Cosmetics Regulation, which is part of UK consumer product safety legislation.
 Compliance is mandatory.

 All ingredients must be safe to use and ingredients are regularly reviewed by independent scientists.
 If an ingredient was found to be unsafe as it is used in a cosmetic product, it would be banned for use.

 Allergic reactions to cosmetic ingredients are rare but all cosmetic products in the UK are labelled with a list of ingredients so that specific ingredients can be identified and avoided by anyone who has a known allergy.
 There is no need to look for any other statements on the absence of the ingredient such as 'free from' or any other similar phrase or statement.

 As far as human safety is concerned, it makes no difference whether a chemical is natural, organic or man-made (synthetic), the body really cannot tell the source of an ingredient.

 Further facts and information to help dispel the myths and misinformation that can circulate and cause alarm and worry for the millions of consumers who use cosmetic products every day can be found in our booklet 'Confidence in Cosmetics'.